-The original wooden skatepark at the Sovereign Centre, Eastbourne, served the local mini wheeled community for well over ten years, developing a large, enthusiastic user group and community.
+The original wooden skatepark at the Sovereign Centre, Eastbourne, served the local mini-wheeled community for well over ten years, developing a large, enthusiastic user group.
 Due to plans to extend the Sovereign Centre, the long-standing successful wooden skatepark had to be relocated 100 metres east along the promenade.

-Following a public tender, Clark & Kent was awarded the contract to design and build the new skatepark.
-Working closely with the mixed user group and public consultation, C&K produced a unique design to blend perfectly within the existing landscaped area, surpassing the requirements and ambitions of the enthusiastic user group.
-All stakeholders and key users were involved, engaged and consulted on the final proposals before skatepark construction works began.
+Following a public tender, Clark & Kent Contractors was awarded the contract to design and build the new skatepark.
+Working closely with the mixed user group and public consultation, Clark & Kent produced a unique design to blend perfectly within the existing landscaped area, surpassing the requirements and ambitions of the enthusiastic user group.
+All stakeholders and key users were engaged and consulted on the final proposals before skatepark construction.

-Here is some footage from a local film editor Ben Campbell.
+Here is some footage of Eastbourne skatepark by local film editor Ben Campbell.
 Thanks for letting us use the video, Ben.